Want to know what color nail polish was popular in the 60s? Then welcome my lovely, this post is for you.

 Hippie inspired pshyadelic swirls, geometric designs and polka dots are all awesome 60s nail trends to try out!

-In this what color nail polish was popular in the 60s article, we have explored the different nail polish colors that were all the rage in the 1960s.
+In our what color nail polish was popular in the 60s article, we have explored the different nail polish colors that were all the rage in the 1960s.

 We looked at what types of finishes and shades were available during that time period, as well as which shapes nails were in style.